Hugh Charles inherited a table saw from his father, but it didn’t see much action.

 For years, that table saw collected dust in his garage.
 It was too cold to work in the winter and a hassle to get to, besides — Hugh would have to back the car out to use it.
 But he was drawn to the machine and its promise.
 So, after he retired, Hugh built himself a wood shop on his property and outfitted it with the tools he needed for the next chapter in his life.

 Hugh’s efforts have been rewarded with recognition in Parsons Presbyterian Manor’s annual Age Is Ageless® exhibition and competition.
-He won a second-place ribbon in the amateur sculpture category this year for his birch “Birdfeeder.”
+He won a first-place ribbon in the amateur sculpture category this year for his birch “Birdfeeder.”

 “I don’t know that woodworking keeps me young — nothing will do that — but it certainly keeps me involved,” said Hugh, who is now 86.
-He’s inspired in part by his wife Jonna, a former editor and publisher of their local newspaper, who stays active in their community.
+He’s inspired in part by his wife Ann, a former editor and publisher of their local newspaper, who stays active in their community.
 Plus, he says making things in his shop is much more fun than yard work.

 He earned his first Art Is Ageless win for a walnut table.
 It went on to be featured in one of the annual Art Is Ageless calendars — Hugh jokes he was “Mr. October.”